scottmunday84/ansible-python-script-module/README.md

 print "Hello world!"
 ```

-You can also create new facts easily.
+You can also create new facts in your scripts.

 ```yaml
 - local_python_script: src="add-a-fact.py"